S A L T E D

-Curated by Alexandra Baraitser
+Curated by Kristen Healy

 Please email The Lido Stores at thelidostores@gmail.com for a copy of the exhibition catalogue.

-S A L O N 03.25 | G1
+S A L O N 07.25

-The Lido Stores
+Gallery 1 | The Lido Stores

-Open Wednesday to Saturday
+Open Thursday to Saturday

 Described by one visitor as a curation ‘steeped in tradition but with an anarchic edge’, Gallery 1 features painting, prints, works on paper and sculpture by a carefully selected group of emerging and established artists.
 Selected and curated by gallery owner Kristen Healy, the work displayed changes frequently and reflects her passion for contemporary painting.